Assignment 2: Arrays Unlimited

 - Reading numbers from standard input can be accomplished using a

-java.util.Scannerobject that has been wrapped around
+java.util.Scannerobject that has been initialized with

 System.inwhich is Java’s name for the standard input stream.